 Walking time: 6 hours, distance: 14km, vertical metres uphill/downhill: 950/850m

 From the Kemptner Hütte, head in a southerly direction to the Mädelejoch ridge, past the Kratzer and Muttlerkopf mountains.
 After around half an hour you will reach the Austrian border.
-Continue downhill into the Höhenbachtal as far as the Roßgumpenalpe hut (food & drink).
+Continue downhill into the Höhenbachtal Valley as far as the Roßgumpenalpe hut (food & drink served).
 Shortly after leaving the hut you cross the Roßgumpenbach stream and reach a wide trail leading through the Höhenbachtal Valley.
 Go past the Simms-Wasserfall waterfall down to the village of Holzgau in the Lechtal Valley.
 At the Gasthof Bären inn take the "Madautal-Taxi" shuttle service operated by the Feuerstein taxi company through the Madautal Valley to the small service cable car which supplies the Memminger Hütte hut.
-This taxi transfer enables hikers to avoid a 10km walk through the valley.
+This taxi transfer enables hikers to avoid a ten-kilometre walk through the valley.

 Stage 3: Memminger Hütte – Zams – Larcheralm